December 2012 - Launched off South Carolina

 Crimson Tide on her way back home to NJ

-The day after Morristown Beard’s boat #7, the Navis Stellarum, went into the water, they got some crazy news out of the blue.
+January 2019 - Repaired in France and brought back to the USThe day after Morristown Beard’s boat #7, the Navis Stellarum, went into the water, they got some crazy news out of the blue.
 Lisa Swanson, MB’s miniboat lead teacher sent us this note: “Our first boat, Crimson Tide, landed in Guernsey 7 years ago, landed in France after a relaunch (twice).
 About 18 months ago, the vo-tech school that fixed her up had hoped to put her aboard the QE2, but for security reasons that did not happen.
 Well, apparently the school just put her aboard a catamaran heading to a Fort Lauderdale boat show.
 We just got word from the boat skipper that he has our boat in Fort Lauderdale and is looking to pass it back to us.
 We are looking into finding someone to get the boat.
 What is pretty cool about this little boat is that the kids who worked on her were my former 6th grade students.
 They are now 12th graders ready to graduate.
 We would love to the boat back on campus before they head to college.
 I have lots of pictures of them working on the boat when they were 11 and 12 yrs, old.”

 At the end of January, Captain Wes Abell and Joe Robillard, two of Educational Passages’ most dedicated miniboat heros, arranged to have the Crimson Tide brought back to Maryland.
 They will bring it to Morristown Beard School very soon.
 Students at Eric Tabarly High School in Olonne Sur Mer took amazing care of the Crimson Tide before sending it back to the states.